 Simple Barn Door Build

-My husband is building a cottage for our son with an open concept loft but my husband and I thought a wall was needed to offer privacy.
+My husband is building a cottage for our son with an open concept loft but my husband and I both suggested a wall was needed to offer privacy and our son agreed.
 Our inspiration came from this picture I found online here below from America's Best House Plans.

 The wall boards are what's referred to as T and G boards or tongue and groove because of the design at the edges seen here.
 It provides added strength to the join and allows for easy installation as the boards fit snuggly together.